-We are interested in understanding and harnessing photo-initiated charge and energy transfer in nanoscale systems, with a focus on nanoscale assemblies such as nanocrystal – organic molecule conjugates and peptide assemblies.
+We are interested in understanding and harnessing photo-initiated charge and energy transfer in nanoscale systems, with a focus on nanoscale assemblies such as nanocrystal – organic molecule conjugates.
 This research has broad implications for technologies as diverse as artificial photosynthesis, bio-imaging, and quantum computation.

-Our current interests can be broadly divided into three categories: photoexcited charge transfer from quantum dots, charge and energy transfer in peptides, and photogenerated spin qubits in nanoscale systems.
+Our current interests can be broadly divided into three categories: photoexcited charge transfer from quantum dots for photocatalysis applications, surface functionalization of quantum dots for bio-imaging, and using nanocrystal-molecule systems to host photogenerated spin qubits.
 For background information and explanations of some of the jargon, please scroll down to the background section.